proprowataya/calc4/README.md

 return operator6(operator4(zeroOperator())) + operator2(zeroOperator());
 ```
-* **NOTE:** The operator ```2``` and ```4``` in code 1 implicitly take a constant value 0, namely zero operators, as their operands.
+* **NOTE:** The operators `2` and `4` in the example implicitly take the constant value 0, namely the zero operator, as their operand.

-Since the main goal of Calc4 is to program in the style of calculators, "46" is not a single token but is divided into two operators.
-In this manner, all code elements are expressed as operators in Calc4.
+Because Calc4 aims to let you program like a calculator, "46" is not a single token but two operators.
+As a result, every element is expressed as an operator in Calc4.

-### Highly Expressiveness Powered by Recursive Operators
+### High Expressiveness Powered by Recursive Operators

-Everything in Calc4 is an operator, but this does not mean Calc4 cannot represent complex programs.
-Calc4 offers a way to define custom operators.
-For example, you can define your original addition operator as follows.
-Here,  ```D``` is an operator to define a new operator.
+Everything in Calc4 is an operator, but this does not mean Calc4 cannot express complex programs.
+Calc4 lets you define custom operators.
+For example, you can define a custom addition operator as follows.
+Here, `D` is an operator that defines a new operator.

 ```
 D[myadd|x, y|x + y] 12{myadd}23
 ```

-Popular programming languages such as C provide loops to express complicated algorithms.
+Popular programming languages such as C provide loops for complex algorithms.
 Calc4 does not have such syntax.
-Instead, custom operators calling themselves, i.e. recursive operators, are available.
-The next code is the definition of the Fibonacci operator we saw earlier.
-You can find a typical recursive call.
+Instead, you can use recursion with custom operators that call themselves.
+The following code defines the Fibonacci operator we saw earlier.
+It contains a typical recursive call.

 ```
 D[fib|n|n <= 1? n ? (n-1){fib} + (n-2){fib}] 38{fib}
 ```

 A more complex example is [the image at the beginning of this README](#mandelbrot-set-drawn-by-calc4), the Mandelbrot set drawn by Calc4.
 The program is available [here](sample/MandelbrotSet.txt).
-It utilizes [tail recursions](https://en.wikipedia.org/wiki/Tail_call) instead of loops.
+It uses [tail recursion](https://en.wikipedia.org/wiki/Tail_call) instead of loops.

-Another sample code is also available.
+Another sample is available.
 * [Printing prime numbers up to 100](sample/PrintPrimes.txt)

 ## Getting Started

-If you wish to simply try Calc4, the [Try Calc4](https://proprowataya.github.io/calc4/) website is the best choice.
+If you simply want to try Calc4, the [Try Calc4](https://proprowataya.github.io/calc4/) website is the best choice.
 Below are the steps to build a native Calc4 environment.

 ### Requirements